ywf313/derain/README.txt

 We would like to thank the authors of "Removing Rain from Single Images via a Deep Detail Network" for sharing their datasets.
+Contact

+If you have questions, you can contact YanWF1993@163.com.